1968 Borrego Mountain earthquake: Triggered slips

-A remarkable feature was slip along faults located far from the epicenter area.
+Slip was also observed along faults located far from the epicenter area.
 The SAF, Imperial, and Superstition Hills faults displayed this phenomenon.
-Field observations revealed 1–2.5 cm of right-lateral displacement occurred along these faults.
-Triggered slips were not observed on other prominent faults such as segments of the SJFZ north of the CCF, the SMF that lies parallel to the SHF, and the Elsinore Fault Zone.
+Field observations revealed 1–2.5 cm of right-lateral displacement along these faults.
+Triggered slip was not observed on other prominent faults such as segments of the SJFZ north of the CCF, the SMF that lies parallel to the SHF, and the Elsinore Fault Zone.
 Geologists postulated the slip was shaking-induced, ruling out stress transfer as a cause.
 Slip continued until 1972.

 Evidence of movement along the Imperial Fault (70 km from epicenter) was discovered on April 13 on Interstate 8 when cracks appeared.
-However, the cracks were not well determined as there were already cracks to the road from an earthquake in March 1966 (the magnitude 3.6 earthquake is the smallest earthquake associated with a surface rupture).
+However, these cracks were not well determined as there were already cracks to the road from an earthquake in March 1966 (the magnitude 3.6 earthquake is the smallest earthquake associated with a surface rupture).
 The Imperial Fault was the first to be discovered creeping which prompted checks on other faults.
 Creep occurred for 22 km, although its actual length is unknown as dunes and urban developments obstructed any possible rupture trace.
 It produced an estimated 0.3 cm of right-lateral slip.

 Along the SHF, 2.5 cm of displacement was measured at Imler Road (45 km from epicenter).
 A 23 km section of the SHF moved.
 The SHF also produced creep after the 1987 earthquakes.
 Movement along the Southern California segment of the SAF (50 km northeast of the epicenter) was documented on April 24.
 Right-lateral displacement of 1.3 cm and vertical scarps as high as 50 cm were measured.
 Slip occurred for 30 km.
 The last major earthquake on this section of the SAF occurred in 1680, with an estimated magnitude of 7.8.